We stand with Ukraine to help keep people safe. Join us

 For spies who want to know this information, hacking into apps like these is an easy way to obtain it.
 Tracking apps have access to your smartphone’s GPS connection so that they can accurately locate you, which means that any attacker who breaks into the app can view this information, too.

-2. Commercial spyware
+2. Commercial apps

 Commercial spyware is surveillance software that can be purchased on the open market.
-Some of the best-known examples are mSpy and FlexiSpy, which can track and monitor a person’s activity then send it back to a spy.
+Some of the best-known examples are mSpy and FlexiSpy, which can track and monitor a person’s activity and then send it back to a spy.
 Anyone can purchase these programs for as little as $30.

 There are a couple of things that make commercial spyware particularly scary.
 Because it is sold for a price, its creators typically have more time and a greater incentive to make the software as effective as it can be.
 In addition, they put more effort into making the spyware untraceable.